 But then a few months ago I came across this handy little sandwich sealer & de-cruster and realized it was the perfect solution–I could just make my own Uncrustables, saving money, making our mornings a little easier, and making my daughter happy all in one shot.
 It’s a Win-Win-Win!

-I have found that the key to making these as cost effectively as possible is to snag the bread when it is super cheap, which at Publix means Buy 1, Get 1 Free.
+I have found that the key to making these as cost-effective as possible is to snag the bread when it is super cheap, which at Publix means Buy 1, Get 1 Free.
 I also try to stock up on peanut butter and jelly when they are on sale.
-1 loaf of bread makes 10 sandwiches and uses about 10 ounces of peanut butter and about 5 ounces of jelly.
-Using those ratios, I figured I spent between $0.25-$0.30 per sandwich, or about a third of what the ready-made version would cost.
+One loaf of bread makes 10 sandwiches and uses about 10 ounces of peanut butter and about 5 ounces of jelly.
+Using those ratios, I figured out each homemade sandwich cost between $0.25-$0.30, or about a third of what the ready-made version would cost.

-Here is what you need:soft sandwich bread peanut butter (or WOW Butter for peanut free schools) jelly sandwich sealer & decruster Ziploc sandwich bags
+Here is what you need:soft sandwich bread peanut butter (or WOW Butter for peanut-free schools or homes) jelly sandwich sealer & decruster Ziploc sandwich bags

 Step 1: Spread out your bread on the counter or paper towel.
 I did one loaf at a time, which gave me 20 slices (enough for 10 sandwiches.)
 It doesn’t have to be Wonder Bread, that just happened to be what was on sale at Publix.